 Sorting out accommodation

-When travelling from place to place, you will have to go through the process of finding a new home each time or staying in a hostel or a hotel.
+When traveling from place to place, you will have to go through the process of finding a new home each time or staying in a hostel or a hotel.
 This can often feel very impersonal and may make it difficult for you to properly settle or feel comfortable in this new environment, which in turn may impact your work.
 Renting a property is an excellent way to avoid the impersonality of hotel rooms, particularly if you are staying in a city or country for a longer period.
 Fortunately, It is easier than ever to find accommodation wherever you are in the world, using property rental websites.
 There are many websites specific to different regions and countries, and if you are looking for an apartment for rent during your travels, then it is worth choosing this option over hotels or hostels.

 Security and privacy issues

 There are a lot of potential dangers to look out for when you are travelling, particularly when you are taking electronic devices with sensitive information on them.
 You need to consider if your job is suitable for work on the road and if you can risk having things lost or stolen.
-Certain countries are more dangerous than others, and if you are a solo traveller, you need to be aware of potential risks and take suitable preventive measures to keep yourself safe.
+Certain countries are more dangerous than others, and if you are a solo traveler, you need to be aware of potential risks and take suitable preventive measures to keep yourself safe.
 Always let someone know where you will be travelling to, and providing them with an address of the accommodation your will be staying in for your security, as well as ensuring that your laptop or electronic device you carry with you is kept secure, password protected and can not be hacked or stolen easily.